AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-schema-create.md

 hidefromtoc: yes
 exl-id: 902e5890-f970-4f1a-b091-9c3e51a987db
 ---
-# Create a custom schema to use with your Customer Journey Analytics Web SDK implementation {#create-custom-schema}
+# Create a custom schema to use with Customer Journey Analytics {#create-custom-schema}

 <!-- markdownlint-disable MD034 -->